HPK-dev/watchcat.server/api.md

   - `approval_pending` (Boolean) *(Optional)*
   - `description` (String) *(Optional)*
 - **Description:**
   Updates an existing reservation in the database with the provided fields.
+  If all fields are `null`, returns `400 Bad Request`.
   Checks for conflicts with other reservations and returns `409 Conflict` if detected.
 Returns `200 OK` if successful.